vekonyz/fast-protocol/README.md

 ```

 ## Test coverage
-Decode/Encode tests have been run using Xetra T7 EMDI market data of 03.01.2019; market data of the entide day have been decoded/encoded correctly - 100 % conformity achieved.
+Decode/Encode tests have been run using Xetra T7 EMDI market data of 03.01.2019; market data of the entire day has been decoded/encoded correctly - 100 % conformity achieved.

 ## API Documentation